-RESTORE ENST Society - to enhance the educational experience of society members and other students by providing members with the opportunity to participate in educational, service, recreational, and social activities.
+RESTORE ENST Society - RESTORE'S mission is to enhance the educational experience of society members and other students by providing members with the opportunity to participate in educational, service, recreational, and social activities.
 They may gain access to information that will better prepare them for the work force, while making a positive contribution to the field of Environmental Science and Technology as well as the community.

 School of Public Policy Environmental Council - a graduate student organization committed to stewardship, fellowship, scholarship, and exists to strengthen the community about its past, present, and future environmental and energy students within the School of Public Policy and political institutions.

 Smith Undergraduate Net Impact (SUNI) - SUNI is the Net Impact undergraduate chapter at the Robert H. Smith School of Business.
 Its mission is to foster a culture at the University of Maryland that demands positive social and environmental impact in the world.
 The organization is open to all undergraduate students on campus.

 St. Mary's Garden - The St. Mary's Language House Garden Club provides gardening and horticultural experience to the staff, students, and Univ. of Md community.
 You can email them at email@example.com.

 Students for the Ethical Treatment of Animals - SETA is a group of animal advocates who promote veganism and bring awareness to animal rights issues on campus.
 There is a focus on outreach as well as campaigns to enact lasting change.
 SETA believes that for UMD to continue as a leader in health and sustainability, animal exploitation on campus must end.